cullophid/date-fp/README.md

 *Also check out [Ramda.js](http://ramdajs.com/0.17/index.html) (A great library for functional programming with JavaScript)*

 ## Key concepts
-All functions in **date-fp** follows a set of functional programming principles.
+All functions in **date-fp** follow a set of functional programming principles.

 ### Generic Date objects
 **date-fp** operates on normal JavaScript date objects.
-There are no wrapper objects, and **date-fp** doest not extend or mutate any native JavaScript objects.
+There are no wrapper objects and **date-fp** does not extend or mutate any native JavaScript objects.
 Among other things this means that you can still use normal comparison operators like `<` and `>`.

 ### Purity
 All functions in **date-fp** are pure.
 For a function to be pure it must follow two basic rules.

-1. Pure function always produce the same output given the same input.
+1. Pure functions always produce the same output given the same input.
 2. Pure functions have no side effects.
 This means that calling the function will not affect the world outside the function.

+A consequence of this is that `date-fp` will never knowingly throw an error upon receiving invalid input but it will _return_ one.
+Inspect the type signatures of `date-fp`'s functions to find out which functions behave in this manner.

 ### Immutability
 Dates in **date-fp** are never mutated.
-All operations that modifies a date returns a copy with the given changes, and leaves the original date object intact and unchanged.
+All operations that modify a date return a copy with the given changes and leave the original date object intact.

 ### Currying
-All functions in **date-fp** uses automatic currying.
-This allows easy partial application of **date-fp** functions.
+All functions in **date-fp** use automatic currying, which allows for easy partial application.
 For more information on currying read: [Why Curry Helps](https://web.archive.org/web/20140714014530/http://hughfdjackson.com/javascript/why-curry-helps)

 ### Composition
 Functions in **date-fp** take the data (usually a date object) as the last parameter.
 This, combined with currying, allows for easy function composition.